April 29, 2025

 3. Descript will use AI to analyze your video and remove the background.
 Once the effect is processed, toggle it on or off in the properties panel.

 To add a new background image or video, simply import any media into the scene.
-Then, right click and select “Send to back.”
+Then, right click and select "Send to back."
+For the most realistic results, consider adding a slight blur to your background to create a more natural depth of field, especially if your subject appears to be close to the camera.

 With a properly lit, well set-up shot, the green screen software will key out most or all of the background.
 Adjust the settings to optimize your chroma key effects, then make necessary adjustments to your new image or video background.